ujjwal-kr/ram/README.md

 ## More documentation

 ```
+print - prints the last number in the stack
+printc >> <characters> - prints chars
 ram <number>  - pushes a number on the stack
 pop - removes the last number added to the stack
 popall - removes all the numbers from the stack